 According to EU law, all pedal-assist e-bikes are allowed, so long as they do not exceed the 25 km/h limit and 250W maximum power output.
 E-bikes need to be compliant with the EN-15194 standards, as outlined above.

 Given the terrain in Tuscany, with lots of hills and many country roads, we recommend selecting a mountain, a road, or a gravel electric bike for your trip.

 City, commuter, cruiser, folding or other types of e-bikes may do the job in some areas, but will quickly show their limitations if you decide to suddenly take a rural off-pavement trail.

 Can I rent an e-bike in Tuscany or should I take one with me?

-Renting is an excellent and widely available option for travellers in Tuscany!
-This is also a great option if you don’t want to lug your e-bike from place to place when travelling.
+Renting is an excellent and widely available option for travelers in Tuscany!
+This is also a great option if you don’t want to lug your e-bike from place to place when traveling.

 Keep reading and you will find links to some Tuscan e-Bike rental companies!

 What else can I do while on an e-bike trip in Tuscany?

 Luckily, there is tons to do and see in Tuscany, a region that is rich in history, art, and culture.

 While the list is endless, some tourist attractions include the Leaning Tower of Pisa, Piazza del Duomo, Uffizi Gallery, the Towers of San Gimignano, and Piazzale Michelangiolo.